HOMS-OSS/ruperf/README.md

 - Briana Oursler.
 My contributions to the project principally relate to the `stat` functionality performed by ruperf, including support for `read`, the `event struct`, and additions to hardware and software event counters.
 I implemented initial support for the CLI tool using the `structopt` crate.
 I worked along with Timothy Maloney on the team to set up `perf_event_open`.
 I collaborated with Timothy Maloney and Michael Scherrer on using `bindgen` for C code we needed bindings for that we couldn't access through `libc`, principally related to `perf_event`, and on establishing support for running a program to profile.

+- Sam Little.
+My contributions to this project were mostly contained in the `test` subcommand, which runs a collection of various environment checks and sanity tests required for `ruperf`.
+I tried to keep the structure of it as similar as possible to the real `perf test`, which is used for the same purpose.
+The output of `test` looks visually similar to `perf test`, tests can be skipped (and only some can be run if specified), and it can also be `>`-ed as JSON to a file with a `--json` flag for ease-of-programmatic-use.
+I also wrote some tests that relate to `ruperf`'s MVP, and when designing `test` tried to keep extensibility in mind so that it would be easy to add more complex tests later.

 ## Further Reading

 See `whitepaper.tex`